Cryogenic geometric anti-spring vibration isolation system

 (iii) The size of the GAS blades also plays an important role in the filter performance.
 From the detailed model in \cite{cella_monolithic_2005}, one finds that the resonance frequency $\omega_0\propto L^{-\nicefrac{1}{2}}$, where $L$ is the length of the blade.
 In a cryostat, this poses a serious challenge, as space inside a cryostat is generally limited.

 Our blades are designed based on these three considerations.
-The blade profile $\Gamma$ follows a fifth-order polynomial as a function of $\nicefrac{x}{L}$, the normalized coordinate along the blade length $x$. $\Gamma$ is given by:
+The blade profile $W$ follows a fifth-order polynomial as a function of $\nicefrac{s}{L}$, where $0\leq s\leq L$ is the curvilinear coordinate along the blade. $W$ is given by:

-where the coefficients $c_0 = 0.8317, c_1 = 0.9328, c_2=-1.9631, c_3=5.8534, c_4 = -12.22, c_5=6.6757$. $W_0$ is the width at the spring base.
-In our system the dimensions are $W_0 = \SI{33.55}{mm}$ and $L=\SI{133.64}{mm}$.
+where the coefficients $c_0 = 0.8317, c_1 = 0.9328, c_2=-1.9631, c_3=5.8534, c_4 = -12.22, c_5=6.6757$. $W_\text{ref}$ characterizes the width of the blade.
+In our system the dimensions are $W_\text{ref} = \SI{33.55}{mm}$ and $L=\SI{133.64}{mm}$.
 These were chosen to maximize the blade length and carrying strength, given the limited space inside the cryostat.
 The blades are made of \SI{0.6}{mm} thick grade 5 titanium (Ti-6Al-4V), which has a yield strength exceeding \SI{1}{GPa}.
-In their working point, the springs are compressed, such that they depart from their base at an angle of $45\degree$ and reach the key stone at an angle of $33\degree$ with respect to the horizontal plane (Fig.~\ref{fig:system_overview}b).
+In their working point, the springs are compressed, such that they depart from their base at an angle of $45^\circ$ and reach the key stone at an angle of $33^\circ$ with respect to the horizontal plane (Fig.~\ref{fig:system_overview}b).